-For the last seven years Susan Matt and I have been working on a book titled Bored, Lonely and Stupid; Feelings About Technology From the Telegraph To Twitter.
+For the last seven years Susan Matt and I have been working on a book titled Bored, Lonely, Angry, Stupid; Feelings About Technology From the Telegraph To Twitter.
 The book is slated for release in the spring of 2019 with Harvard University Press.
 Below is a summary of what the book is about:

 This wide-ranging account of our emotional responses to technologies, from the telegram to Instagram, shows that technology not only changes how we feel, but what our feelings mean.